NikhilMukraj/oxidized_ga/README.md

   - `0`: No parallelism
   - `1`: Paralleism only during creation of mutations and execution of crossover functions
   - `>=2`: Parallelism during mutation and crossover as well as the amount of threads to use while executing the objective functions
-- `total_n_bits`: (optional, defaults to None) the total amount of bits the BitStrings should be
+- `total_n_bits`: (optional, defaults to `None`) the total amount of bits the BitStrings should be
-- `print_output`: (optional, defaults to None, automatically print output) boolean as whether or not to print information about the genetic algorithm while running
+- `print_output`: (optional, defaults to `None`, automatically print output) boolean as whether or not to print information about the genetic algorithm while running

 ---